fspoettel/blaupause/README.md

 ## Naming conventions & authoring principles

 The whole project is centered around an **BEM** and **OOP** approach.
 The `.scss` is divided into small files that each serve one purpose only.
-Variables are namespaced.
-A sample variable looks like this: `base--size` or `base--sizing-unit`.
-Variables can be nested to be scoped to certain project parts, e.g. `$color__btn--primary` (global namespace, scope, value; see variable list).
 Classes are constructed with a BEM approach:

 ```html
     <section class="house house--red">